The first steps to properly painting kitchen cabinets are the most important steps. What you do with prep work will determine your outcome.

 In addition scuffing also helps removing imperfections.
 Naturally stained wood hides a lot of imperfections.
 Once you paint wood a solid color those imperfections jump out.
 Scuffing will help.

-See our list here for recommend products.
+See my list here for recommend products.

 Here are some failed painting projects from improper prep work